FronkonGames/fronkongames.github.io/content/store/luts/index.md

 ---
+author: Martin Bustos
-title: "LUTs"
+title: LUTs
+showTitle: false
-date: 2022-10-01
+date: 5
-image: /store/luts/mini.png
-logo: /store/luts/logo.png
-description: "The largest collection of LUTs in the entire store"
+description: The largest collection of LUTs in the entire store
-type: "store"
+tags: ["unity", "store", "lut", "luts"]
+metadata: none
+modules: ["mgallery"]
+showImage: true
+thumbnail:
+  url: img/luts.jpg
 ---

 Thanks to LUTs you can completely transform the look of your games, making them more coherent with your artistic preferences.